 Authorities that courts may follow if persuaded to do so are called persuasive (or non-binding) authority.

 Secondary authority is always persuasive.
-Primary authority (the law) may be mandatory or persuasive depending upon the jurisdiction where the dispute is to be decided and the level of the court that decided a particular case.
+Primary authority (the law) may be mandatory or persuasive depending upon:

 State Law Issue